Auchtertool: History

-The kirk, 1 km to the west of the village, pre-dates the Reformation but was largely reconstructed in 1833 as a plain box chapel.
-It was previously under the control of Inchcolm Abbey.

-It has two battlemented porches on the south side and an octagonal birdcage bellcote on the west gable.
-The north aisle was added in 1905–6.
-The graveyard contains 17th century table stones; one commemorates David Martin, minister of Auchtertool who died in 1636.
-It is carved with a relief of the minister in knee breeches and gown with his feet on a skull.
-The Gothic Revival manse was built in 1812.
-Auchtertool House is a large early 19th century villa.
+David I gave the lands of Auchtertool to Bishop Gregory of Dunkeld between 1132 and 1153, meaning it formed, alongside neighbouring Aberdour, a detached portion of that diocese which was otherwise entirely surrounded by the diocese of St Andrews.
+The church was then given over by Dunkeld to the priory of Inchcolm by 1179, when it was described as belonging to that foundation, along with two bovates of land.
+However, the greater lands of the parish remained with the bishops of Dunkeld, who maintained an episcopal residence in the parish at Hallyards Castle.

 Hallyards Castle formerly stood north-west of the main village.
 Supposed originally to have been a hunting seat of Malcolm Canmore, it was the residence of the Bishops of Dunkeld until 1539.
 King James V visited the castle after his defeat at the Battle of Solway Moss in late November 1542.
 According to John Knox, when the lady of the house tried to comfort the king, he announced that he would be dead in fifteen days.
 Later, his servant asked where James would spend Christmas.
 "He answerit, with at disdainfull Smirk, I cannot tell, chuse ye the Plaice; but this I can tell you, or [by] Yulle-Day ye will be Maisterless, and the Realme without a King."
 The king returned to Falkland where he learnt of the birth of his daughter Mary on 8 December.
 He died on 14 December.
 The castle was mostly demolished in 1847; some remains can be found on farmland north-west of the village centre.

 At the time of the Jacobite rising of 1715 the rebel John Erskine, Earl of Mar was in Perth when he heard that a loyalist ship loaded with arms had dropped anchor at Burntisland.
 He set out to capture it, advancing 500 Highland soldiers into Auchtertool to be held in reserve.
 The men ran amok, plundering the village, including the manse.